 - (b) Set the No. 200 sieve aside and pour the upper portion of the wash water into a separate container. - (c) Place the No. 200 sieve back on the collection pot and pour the water back through the material on the No. 200 sieve.
 (If two collection pots are available, the specimen may be rinsed by alternately placing the sieve on one and then the other while pouring the wash water through the material on the sieve.
 Before each rinsing, allow the heavier particles to settle to the bottom and pour only the upper portion of the water through the material.) - (d) Repeat this procedure as necessary until all of the minus No. 200 material has been washed through the sieve.
-When the material has been rinsed sufficiently, the material on the sieve will be free of visible streaks of clay and the wash water will flow freely through the sieve and accumulated material. - (10) Discard the material retained on the No. 200 sieve. - (11) Pour the wash water into a graduated cylinder and adjust the volume to the original amount with fresh water.
+When the material has been rinsed sufficiently, the material on the sieve will be free of visible streaks of clay, and the wash water will flow freely through the sieve and accumulated material. - (10) Discard the material retained on the No. 200 sieve. - (11) Pour the wash water into a graduated cylinder and adjust the volume to the original amount with fresh water.
 Return the wash water to the collection pot taking care to include all water and fines. - 3.
 Fill the graduated plastic cylinder to the 0.3 in. mark with stock calcium chloride solution and place the funnel on the cylinder. - 4.
-Stir the wash water vigorously with one hand until all fines are in suspension.
+Stir the wash water vigorously with 1 hand until all fines are in suspension.
 Use a circular motion allowing the fingers to rub the sides and bottom of the collection pot. - 5.
-Immediately fill the graduated plastic cylinder to the 15.0 in. mark with the turbulent wash water. - 6.
-Plug the cylinder and thoroughly mix the wash water and calcium chloride solution by inverting the cylinder 20 times in approximately 35 s.
+Immediately fill the graduated plastic cylinder to the 15 in. mark with the turbulent wash water. - 6.
+Stopper the cylinder and thoroughly mix the wash water and calcium chloride solution by inverting the cylinder 20 times in approximately 35 s.
 Allow the air bubble to completely traverse the length of the cylinder each time. - 7.
 Immediately place the cylinder on a work bench or table free of vibrations, remove the stopper, and allow it to stand undisturbed for 20 min \pm 15 s. - 8.
 At the end of the 20 min period, read the top of the sediment column to the nearest 0.1 in. mark. - a.
-If a clearly defined line of demarcation does not form between the sediment and the liquid above it in the specified 20 min period and the test is being made with distilled or deionized water, allow the cylinder to stand undisturbed until the clear line of demarcation does form, then immediately read and record the time and the height of the column.
-If tap water was used, retest an untested portion of the same material using distilled or deionized water.
+If a clearly defined line of demarcation does not form between the sediment and the liquid above it in the specified 20 min period, allow the cylinder to stand undisturbed until the clear line of demarcation does form, then immediately read and record the time and the height of the column.

 b.
-If the liquid immediately above the line of demarcation is still darkly clouded at the end of 20 min and the line of demarcation, although distinct, appears to be in the sediment column itself, read and record the level of this line at the end of the specified 20 min period.
-If tap water was used, retest an untested portion of the sample using distilled or deionized water.
+If the liquid immediately above the line of demarcation is still darkly clouded at the end of 20 min and the line of demarcation (although distinct) appears to be in the sediment column itself, read and record the level of this line at the end of the specified 20-min period.